pipecat-flows

 README:

-Pipecat Flows provides a framework for building structured conversations in your AI applications.
+Pipecat Flows is an add-on framework for Pipecat that allows you to build structured conversations in your AI applications.
 It enables you to create both predefined conversation paths and dynamically generated flows while handling the complexities of state management and LLM interactions.

 The framework consists of: